nocomplexity/FreeAndOpenMachineLearning/generatedfiles/mlframeworks.md

 :link-type: doc
 {octicon}`megaphone;1em;caption-text` **Flower**
 ^^^
-Use and reuse Flower solutions
+Use and reuse the Flower solution
 +++
 [More »](flower)
 :::